splunk/splunk-operator/docs/_configuration/Ingress.md

           number: 9998
 ```

+{: .note }
-*Note*: this TLS example requires that `outputs.conf` on your forwarders includes the setting `tlsHostname = splunk.example.com`.
+This TLS example requires that `outputs.conf` on your forwarders includes the setting `tlsHostname = splunk.example.com`.
 Istio requires the TLS header to be defined so it to know which indexers to forward the traffic to.
 If this parameter is not defined, your forwarder connections will fail.

 If you only have one indexer cluster that you would like to use as the destination for all S2S traffic, you can optionally replace `splunk.example.com` in the above examples with the wildcard `*`.
 When you use this wildcard, you do not have to set the `tlsHostname` parameter in `outputs.conf` on your forwarders.